 While this list isn’t exhaustive, you may be a victim of a hate crime if:

-- Hate speech occurs before, during, or after the commission of the crime of which you are a victim
+- Hate speech occurs before, during, or after the commission of the crime

 - Gratuitous damage occurs to items of cultural or religious importance